-Mother.
 I am so very sorry about the dreadful mix-up.
-I want to help somehow.
-Yet, since I have come to know you better, I know you aren’t offended.
-You’ll make everything right when the time is right.
+I want to help.
+At the same time I know that this doesn’t offend you.
+You’ll make it all right when the time is right.
 You are my perfect Mother.
-I love you, I trust you and I believe in you.
-Now, I pray for some nice brother or sister to fix the typo.
+I love you.
+I trust you, and I believe in you.
+But still I pray for some nice brother or sister to fix the typo.

 * The Holy Spirit as Feminine: Early Christian Testimonies and Their Interpretation.
 HTS Theological Studies 72(1), a3225.
 Van Oort, J. (2016).